Owners & Managers

 Help Smokers Quit

 Most smokers want to quit and no-smoking policies help them move in that direction.
-Studies of no-smoking policies in Oregon showed that after their policy went into effect 43% were smoking less, half had tried to quit, and 60% cited the no-smoking policy as the main reason.
+Studies of no-smoking policies in Oregon showed that the implementation of policies are associated with positive changes in cessation-related behaviors and reduced SHS exposure.

 We can provide your residents with educational materials and cessation resources to help them quit.
 Free nicotine patches and counseling are also available from the Colorado QuitLine or by calling 1-800-QUIT-NOW.